clarknelson/depaul/compilerDesign/readme.md

 **Email:** jphillips at cdm.depaul.edu

-## Book:
+**Book:** See [craftingACompiler.pdf](https://github.com/jailbot/depaul/tree/master/compilerDesign/textbook/craftingACompiler.pdf), or click the link to download a pdf version

-**Crafting a Compiler** Addison-Wesley, 2010, ISBN 978-0-13-606705-4.
+## Class objective:

-*Charles N. Fischer, Ron K. Cytron, Richard J. LeBlanc Jr.*
+1. To discuss tasks and parts of an interpreter or compiler

-See [craftingACompiler.pdf](https://github.com/jailbot/depaul/tree/master/compilerDesign/textbook/craftingACompiler.pdf), or click the link to download a pdf version
+2. To learn some of the tools available to parser writers

 ## Class work: